All Products

 image

-You can call the ModifyNetworkInterfaceAttribute operation and set the QueueNumber parameter to modify the queue count of an ENI.
+Call the ModifyNetworkInterfaceAttribute operation and set the QueueNumber parameter to modify the queue count.

-You can also tune the number of queues that the ENI actively uses within the OS.
-This value can be lower than the configured queue count for the ENI.
+You can also tune the number of queues the ENI actively uses.
+This value must be less than or equal to the configured queue count.

 Note

-• Changing the queue count used by the OS inside an instance does not affect the maximum queue count supported by the ENI, and this change does not appear in the console or API responses.
+• Changing the queue count used by the OS does not affect the ENI's configured queue count or appear in the console or API responses.

-• This change is temporary and does not persist after an instance restart.
+• This change is temporary and does not persist across instance restarts.

-The following example shows how to adjust the number of queues used by an ENI on an Alibaba Cloud Linux 3 instance that supports NIC multi-queue.
+The following example adjusts the number of queues on an Alibaba Cloud Linux 3 instance with NIC multi-queue.

 1. Connect to a Linux instance.